codeurjc/codeurjc-forge/README.md

 This repo is intended to help developers who don't want to spend time struggling with system administration.

-When the forge is up, you can use the default user *developer* and pass *d3v3l0p3r* to login in every service and start working.
+When the forge is up, you can use the default user *dev1* or *dev2* and pass *d3v3l0p3r* to login in every service and start working.
+We've include two user in case you need to test with diferente users.

 There is also a default project *awesome-project* ready to accept commits.